 - Your organization must be using a HIPAA-compliant email service

-- You do have to worry about who can access that email and tracking of user logins and such.
+- You do have to worry about who can access that email and the tracking of user logins.

 - TLS is still “OK” as long as your email service provider takes care of the rest.

 So, TLS is “Ok” and works for recipients whose email servers support it.
 But is it “wise”?
 This is the subject of much debate.

 There are those who use just SMTP TLS whenever they can because that is simplest for the recipient.
 When things are simpler for your customers, you make more money.

 Then, there are those who are concerned some combination of the facts that with TLS:

 - The recipient can’t (easily) tell the message is secure and thus can’t tell that the sender cares to protect the email.

 - The data is not encrypted at rest and access to it is not proactively controlled once it lands in the recipient’s INBOX.

 The feeling is that if the sender works harder to secure the message content beyond the threshold of doing the “minimum possible” then that shows a higher level of security and engenders more trust from the end user.
 It also protects the sender much more against any kind of breach or other issue on the recipient’s side coming back to bites the sender in some way.

 In the end, it is up to the individual organization where they stand on the security vs usability spectrum.
 HIPAA does not mandate one or the other.
 However, if there is a breach and the data was not encrypted at rest, HIPAA does assign much more liability to those involved.